rassul3003/rassul3003/README.md

 - 🌱 Constantly learning to write better code

-- 🔭 Curious abouth everything Math and Statistics related
+- 🔭 Curious about everything related to Math and Statistics

-- ⚽ Love soccer, fan of F.C.
-Liverpool
+- ⚽ Love soccer, and F.C.
+Liverpool fan

 - 🧠 Interested in Psychology